getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/manual-setup.md

 We recommend leaving `logLevel: "debug"` since we look for specific `sentry.properties` files depending on your flavor's name.

-Include the project by adding it to our dependency list in `app/build.gradle`:
+Include the project by adding it to your dependency list in `app/build.gradle`:
 ```java
 dependencies {
     // ... other dependencies listed here //